256dpi/arduino-mqtt/README.md

 ## Caveats

 - The maximum size for packets being published and received is set by default to 128 bytes.
-To change that value, you need to download the library manually and change the value in the following file: https://github.com/256dpi/arduino-mqtt/blob/master/src/MQTTClient.h#L5.
+To change the buffer sizes, you need to use `AdvancedMQTTClient<256> client` instead of just `MQTTClient client` on the top of your sketch.
+The value in the angle brackets denotes the buffer size.

 - On the ESP8266 it has been reported that an additional `delay(10);` after `client.loop();` fixes many stability issues with WiFi connections.